What is React InstantSearch?

 The <InstantSearch>

-It accepts a search client and an index.
+It accepts a search client and an index name.

-You may want to control the render output of a widget.
-For example, when using React InstantSearch with a component library like Material UI or when rendering to a non-DOM target like React Native.
+Algolia’s predefined widgets, with their fixed behavior and output, may not fully meet your requirements.
+For example, you might want to use React InstantSearch with a component library like Material UI or render to a non-DOM target like React Native.

 useBreadcrumb()